-If you want the variety, history, and entertainment options of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, Wisconsin may be the place for you.
+Living in Wisconsin is affordable for many people who want a reasonable cost of living place.
+If you want the variety, history, and entertainment options of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, WI may be the place for you.
 It has an upscale side, especially in trendy districts like the Historic Third Ward, and its proximity to Chicago helps to attract exceptional entertainment and dining options, while its rural surroundings keep it grounded.

 Table of Contents: